ome/omero-guide-ilastik/docs/ilastik_fiji.rst

 #.
 Go to Fiji, ``Plugins > Ilastik > Import...``

 #.
 Browse to one of the "..._Simple Segmentation.h5" files which was created in ilastik in previous step and set the “Axis Order” to tzyxc (this might be the default for you).
-Do not check the checkbox “Apply LUT”.
+Do not check the checkbox "Apply LUT".
 Click OK.

 #.
 The 3D image will open in Fiji.
-Select Image > Adjust > Brightness and Contrast.
-Adjust the “max” slider to the left, until you see the image grow grey (it is probably black just after opening).
+Select ``Image > Adjust > Brightness and Contrast``.
+Adjust the ``max`` slider to the left, until you see the image grow grey (it is probably black just after opening).

     .. image:: images/ilastik9.png